I have completed 4 years and 7 months of service. My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

-I see under section 2A of the gratuity payment act that I am eligible for gratuity based on my service of 4 years and 7 months However I am told by my organization that I am falling short of few days as the eligibility is 4 yrs and 240 days.
+I see under section 2A of the Gratuity Payment Act that I am eligible for gratuity based on my service of 4 years and 7 months.
+However, I am told by my organization that I am falling short of a few days as the eligibility is 4 years and 240 days.

 From India, Badlapur